-If you are a college or a graduate student, you are certainly thinking about future career development strategies.
+If you are a student of life, you are certainly thinking about future career development strategies.
 You’ve made a substantial investment of time and money to develop skills that will lead to a job with meaningful work opportunities.
-When you start to venture out to establish your career, you need advice and guidance that goes beyond how to update your Linkedin profile and tap into your alumni network.

 "Career development refers to the larger-scale trajectory of a professional’s career — how she grows in her roles, the skills she gains, the training she receives, and the different positions she holds," writes Fairygodboss contributor, Laura Berlinsky-Schine.
 "Career advancement, on the other hand, generally signifies someone taking the next step, which usually entails receiving a promotion or new work opportunity."